 Moreover, given a set of $n$ generators, it is fairly easy to write every class of divisors in terms of these generators, using the relations of Corollary~\ref{cor:relationsZgnij}.
-Indeed, in place of $\mathcal{Z}_{g,n}^{i,j}$ write simply the pair of indexes $(i,j)$.
-Then every linear combination of this pairs is a relation generated by the ones in Corollary~\ref{cor:relationsZgnij} if and only if every index appears with total multiplicity 0.
-If $n\geq3$, it is possible to make sense of pairs with equal indexes, defining $(j,j)=(j,u)+(j,v)-(u,v)$ for $j\not=u\not=v\not=j$ (it does not depend on the choice of $u$ and $v$), and the above characterization still holds.
+Indeed, in place of $\mathcal{Z}_{g,n}^{i,j}$ write simply the pair of indices $(i,j)$.
+Then every linear combination of these pairs is a relation generated by the ones in Corollary~\ref{cor:relationsZgnij} if and only if every index appears with total multiplicity 0.
+It is also possible to make sense of pairs with equal indices, defining $(j,j)=(j,u)+(j,v)-(u,v)$ for $j\not=u\not=v\not=j$ (it does not depend on the choice of $u$ and $v$), and the above characterization still holds.
 Using this, it is immediate to see that for every $j$ the set $[\mathcal{Z}_{g,n}^{j,1}],\ldots,[\mathcal{Z}_{g,n}^{j,n}]$ (repeating $j$ too) generates. \end{remark}